rafkow91/rafkow91/README.md

 - 👋 Hi, I’m Rafał (rafkow91)
-- 👀 I’m interested in programing, automation and football :)
+- 👀 I’m interested in programing and football :)
 - 🌱 I’m currently learning Pandas, FastAPI and working at my private projects
 - 💞️ I’m looking to collaborate on all projects that allow me to develop myself and improve my coding level